 Inmates serving a jail or prison sentence in California can petition the governor to commute their sentence.
-A commutation is a type of clemency that does not change or reverse a finding of guilt.
+A commutation is a type of executive clemency that does not change or reverse a finding of guilt.
 But it reduces or eliminates a prisoner’s sentence.

 A governor’s commutation can also make a prisoner immediately eligible for parole.
 California’s Board of Parole Hearings will then determine whether the prisoner is ready for release.1

 Who is eligible for a commutation?

 Anyone convicted of a crime in California is eligible for a commutation (except government officials who were impeached).2

 Note that California’s governor cannot commute a sentence if the conviction was for:

 - Violation of the law of another state or country,